Our Science Flow Chart outlines key aspects of Science teaching and learning in EYFS, KS1 and KS2 at Aspin Park Academy.

 - read, spell and pronounce scientific vocabulary correctly.

 We follow the National Curriculum (2014) and Early Years Foundation Stage Framework ‘Understanding of the World’ (March 2017).
 From Year One to Year Six, National Curriculum objectives are followed in order to have clear progression and coverage across each year group.
-Switched on Science is used to support teaching and planning.
+Switched on Science is used to enhance teaching and planning.
 Scientific enquiry skills are embedded into every lesson to ensure that these skills are developed.

 Children will be taught to: